Human Environment Animal Protection Party: History

-In the 2014 European parliament elections, the Animal Protection Party received 1.25% of the national vote (366,303 votes in total) and returned one MEP, Stefan Eck, who sits with the EUL-NGL.
-In December 2014 Eck left the party and became an independent MEP in the EUL-NGL-group.
+In the 2014 European parliament elections, the Animal Protection Party received 1.25% of the national vote (366,303 votes in total) and returned one MEP, Stefan Eck, who sat with the GUE-NGL.
+In December 2014 Eck left the party and became an independent MEP in the GUE-NGL group.

+In the 2017 federal election, the Animal Protection Party received 0.8% of the national vote (374,179 votes in total).

 In the 2019 European parliament elections, the Animal Protection Party received 1.45% of the national vote (541,984 votes in total) and returned one MEP, Martin Buschmann.
 Buschmann resigned from the party in February 2020 after it was revealed that from 1992 to 1996 he was a member of and a chairman in the far-right National Democratic Party of Germany (NPD).

-In the 2021 federal election the Animal Protection Party received 1,5 % of the national vote (675,353 votes in total), which is the best result in a national election since the party has been founded.
+In the 2021 federal election, the Animal Protection Party received 1.5% of the national vote (675,353 votes in total), which is the best result in a federal election since the party has been founded.

+The party took an anti-war position towards the 2022 Russian invasion of Ukraine, arguing that neither NATO or EU should "develop into a military global player", and condemning the militaristic and anti-Russian rhetoric.
+The party condemns the Russian invasion, but states that the European Union also bears responsibility for it.
+It supports a complete ban on arms exports to areas outside the EU, and argues that the EU should be forbidden from direct or indirect participation in foreign military actions, listing the wars in Middle East, Turkish conflict with Syrian and Iraqi Kurdish areas, as well as "the heated up conflict in Kosovo and also to the war in Ukraine" as examples.
+The Animal Protection Party also calls for dialogue with Russia and China, and believes that the Russian invasion should not lead to breakdown of diplomatic relations.

+Sebastian Everding was elected for the party in the 2024 European Parliament election in Germany.

-The party holds 37 seats in municipality and county assemblies and 1 seat in the Bezirkstag Oberbayern.
+The party holds 37 seats in municipality and county assemblies and one seat in the Bezirkstag Oberbayern.